Frequently asked questions

 Do you use an angle guide?

 No; all my sharpening is done freehand without guides.
-I match the knife’s existing angles whether it has 50/50 bevels, right-or left-hand justified bevels, or single bevel.
+I match your knife’s existing angles whether it has 50/50 bevels, right- or left-hand justified bevels, or single bevel.
 In general, I rely on knowledge of knife form and function to treat and restore your knife’s edges according to its particular condition, style, and grind.

 Can you sharpen serrated knives?

-Typically yes with the exception of some proprietary serrations (looking at you, Cutco) and microserrations.
+Yes with the exception of some proprietary serrations (looking at you, Cutco) and microserrations.
+If I can’t sharpen the serrations, I will at least give you a free touchup that will improve the performance of the knife.

 My knives are cheap and/or old!
 Can you still sharpen them?